-Andrew Yang promises to give $120,000 to 10 random families, in Houston debate surprise
+Andrew Yang promises 10 random families $12G each in Houston debate surprise

 WITH HELP OF ‘YANG GANG,’ ANDREW YANG ELBOWS HIS WAY TO DEM DEBATE STAGE

 A central part of Yang’s campaign pitch is his expensive proposal to give all Americans what he calls a “freedom dividend” of $1,000 a month.
-He has said he would pay for it by putting a value-added tax on tech companies.
+He has said he would pay for it by putting a European-style value-added tax on tech companies.

 Yang is already personally funding a $1,000 a month freedom dividend for three families.